 Although the disease has publicly affected icons like "Jeopardy!" host Alex Trebek and Supreme Court Justice Ruth Bader Ginsberg, most people still have a pretty limited understanding of it.
 So, how is it that cancer of such a small organ can cause so much trouble?
 And why is the survival rate so low?

 First, it's important to have a grasp on where the pancreas is, and what it does.
 Only about 6-10 inches (15-25 centimeters) long, the pancreas sits in the upper left abdomen behind the stomach, and is surrounded on all sides by other, more prominent organs like the liver, small intestine and spleen.
 Although small in size, the pancreas has some mighty functions, like creating and dispensing hormones that regulate blood sugar, as well as enzymes that help the body digest proteins, fat and carbohydrates.
 When the pancreas gets out of whack, health tends to decline pretty quickly.

 Signs and Symptoms of Pancreatic Cancer

 Much like ovarian cancer, pancreatic cancer is often caught at a later stage than other types of cancer.
 "There is no standard early detection test for pancreatic cancer, and the presenting symptoms may be vague.
-As a result, most cases are diagnosed once the disease has reached an advanced stage, making it more difficult to treat," explains Dr. Victoria Manax Rutson, chief medical officer with the Pancreatic Cancer Action Network(PanCAN), in an email interview.
+As a result, most cases are diagnosed once the disease has reached an advanced stage, making it more difficult to treat," explained Dr. Victoria Manax Rutson, then chief medical officer with the Pancreatic Cancer Action Network(PanCAN), in an email interview.

 Typical symptoms of pancreatic cancer, which are often mistaken for other ailments, include: